 Snapchat is where teens are and now TikTok

 Teens prefer Snapchat, Facebook knows it.
-In fact we all know how Zuckerberg was desperate to buy Snapchat for $3billion in 2013.
-After Evan Spiegel turned down the offer, Facebook has been working hard to replicate the features of Snapchat on to its platform.
+In fact, we all know how Zuckerberg was desperate to buy Snapchat for $3billion in 2013.
+After Evan Spiegel turned down the offer, Facebook has been working hard to replicate the features of Snapchat on its platform.
 Has there been a success?
 Pew Research Center 2018 survey thinks no. “Today, roughly half (51%) of U.S. teens ages 13 to 17 say they use Facebook, notably lower than the shares who use YouTube, Instagram or Snapchat.”

 The report further says:

 When it comes to which one of these online platforms teens use the most, roughly one-third say they visit Snapchat (35%) or YouTube (32%) most often, while 15% say the same of Instagram.
 By comparison, 10% of teens say Facebook is their most-used online platform, and even fewer cite Twitter, Reddit or Tumblr as the site they visit most often.